zhanglydia/TeammaeT/README.md

 ## English or Pseudocode Description of Algorithm

-    If current position contains treasure, return true If current position contains a wall, revert to snapshot Update snapshot to match current state
+    If current position contains treasure, return true If current position contains a wall:
+        If snapshot exists:
+            Revert to latest snapshot
+        Else:
+            Return false
+    Create new snapshot of current state
     For each cardinal direction:
         Drop a wall
         Move the explorer in that direction